Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 Gratefulness Practice (5 seconds in the shower)

 I love hot showers so one thing I quickly say to myself in my head is “I’m grateful for this hot water.”
 It’s a quick statement that reframes your mind to be thankful for even the most basic amenities that we take for granted.
-I also use hot water because I remember times without it, one time was on a school trip and I had to wade through a mud pit (not my choice we were forced) and when we arrived back at the residential house, the activity leader made us line up one by one and drenched us for a few minutes with cold water from a hose.
+I also use hot water because I remember times without it, one time was on a school trip and I had to wade through a mud pit (not my choice, we were forced) and when we arrived back at the residential house, the activity leader made us line up one by one and drenched us for a few minutes with cold water from a hose.

 It still sends shivers down my spine to this day, so I use that memory to make my gratefulness practice more profound.
 In Tools of Titans, Tony Robbins has his own practice that he uses in the morning to incorporate the idea of gratefulness in his routine but I have covered the main point here.
-Remember to think about something that is important to you, that is often taken for granted, but keep it simple so that you encounter this thing each morning.

 I’m out of the shower and it’s time to select my outfit.
 Only this time, I am not exhausting my decision making powers.

 This is a genuine concept; we have a capacity for how many decisions we make in a day.
-Making too many decisions leads to fatigue and that’s why Humans often make decisions based on heuristics to save this precious decision making juice.
+Making too many decisions leads to fatigue and that’s why Humans often make decisions based on heuristics to save this precious decision making power.

 I grab my bags which were packed the night before and venture down to the kitchen where I need to consume the appropriate fill to make sure my engine is firing on all cylinders.
 I allow variety in my breakfasts because I do get bored easily but I have a staple that usually hits the spot.